ibexa/documentation-developer/docs/release_notes/ez_platform_v2.3.md

 - [`ASSET` Relation type](https://github.com/ezsystems/ezpublish-kernel/blob/v7.3.0-rc2/eZ/Publish/Core/REST/Client/Input/Parser/Relation.php#L84)
 - `TrashItem->trashed` timestamp covers when a content item was placed in Trash

-#### Back Office translations
+#### Back office translations

-There are three new ways you can now contribute to Back Office translations:
+There are three new ways you can now contribute to back office translations:
 - translate in-context with bookmarks
 - translate in-context with console
 - translate directly on the Crowdin website